 - AF is the most common sustained cardiac arrhythmia and estimates suggest its prevalence is increasing.

-- Estimates suggest an AF prevalence of approximately 3% in adults aged 20 years or older, with greater prevalence in older people and in patients with conditions such as hypertension, heart failure, coronary artery disease, valvular heart disease, obesity, diabetes mellitus or chronic kidney disease.
+- Currently, the estimated prevalence of AF in adults is between 2% and 4%, and a 2.3-fold rise is expected, owing to the ageing of the general population and a reduction in undiagnosed AF.
+There is a greater prevalence in older people and in patients with conditions such as hypertension, heart failure, coronary artery disease, valvular heart disease, obesity, diabetes mellitus or chronic kidney disease.

 - It is more common in males than in females.

 - Most people with AF have an identifiable cause.
 Lone AF (no obvious cause and all investigations are normal) occurs in up to 11% of people with AF.
 It is more common in people with paroxysmal AF (occurring in 30-40%).

 - The most common causes of AF are coronary heart disease, hypertension, valvular heart disease and hyperthyroidism.